ton-community/ton-docs/docs/develop/dapps/tutorials/collection-minting.md

     dataCell.storeRef(NftItemCodeCell);
 ```

-Roalty params stored in smart-contract by royaltyFactor, royaltyBase, royaltyAddress.
+Royalty params stored in smart-contract by royaltyFactor, royaltyBase, royaltyAddress.
 Percentage of royalty can be calculated with the formula `(royaltyFactor / royaltyBase) * 100%`.
 So if we know royaltyPercent it's not a problem to get royaltyFactor.

 ```ts
     const royaltyBase = 1000;